The Last Jew in Vinnitsa: History

-The photograph dates from some time between mid-1941, when the Germans occupied the oblast (region) of Vinnytsia, and 1943.
-During this period there were numerous massacres of Jews in the oblast, including in the town itself on 16 and 22 September 1941 and April 1942, after which those spared were sent to labour camps and Yerusalimka, Vinnitsa's Jewish quarter, was largely razed.
-The Germans' summer uniforms mean the photograph is unlikely to have been taken in winter.

 The photograph was circulated in 1961 by United Press (UPI) during the trial of Adolf Eichmann.
 UPI had received it from Al Moss (b.
-1910) a Polish Jew who acquired it in May 1945 shortly after he was liberated from Allach concentration camp by the American 3rd Army.
+1910), a Polish Jew who acquired it in May 1945 shortly after he was liberated from Allach concentration camp by the American 3rd Army.
 Moss, living in Chicago in 1961, wanted people "to know what went on in Eichmann's time".
 The UPI copy was published over a full page of The Forward.